roob-p/SkipUacTaskCreator/README.md

 - 🪟 **Main window:** Launch `SkipUacTaskCreator-Window` > Drag & drop files > click **SUTOCC** icon.
 - 💻 **Command Line:** Pass files as arguments to `Accumulator.exe` (supports drag & drop onto the executable).

-**Config.ini**
+**Config.ini:**
-The behavior of SkipUacTaskCreator can be customized via config.ini.
+The behavior of SkipUacTaskCreator can be customized via `config.ini`.
 Main options:
 | Option                         | Values / Description                                                                                                       |
 | ------------------------------ | -------------------------------------------------------------------------------------------------------------------------- |
 | `LnkPath`                      | `default` → uses pre-defined `installdir\Tasks-runfiles` folder. <br>Or specify a custom path (do not use quotes).         |